SpencerBrown/coreos-pxe-install/docs/coreos-baremetal.markdown

 ```
 ### Create default machine entry

+Create `$CBM/data/machines/default/machine.json` as follows:

+* substitute your machine's IP address for `10.2.0.200`
-Create `$CBM/machines/default/machine.json` as follows: (if you downloaded a specific CoreOS version, substitute that version number for `current`)
+* if you downloaded a specific CoreOS version, substitute that version number for `current`

 ```json
 {